• Skip to primary navigation

 2. Read the Label On The Bottle

-The label on every bottle must contain these details
+The label on the bottle should contain these details:

 – Botanical name of the plant from which the oil is extracted